-670B Right to recover for loss or damage resulting from contravention bidder's statement or takeover offer document
+670B Right to recover for loss or damage resulting from contravention

 (1) A person who suffers loss or damage that results from a contravention of subsection 670A(1) may recover the amount of the loss or damage from a person referred to in the following table if the loss or damage is one that the table makes the person liable for.
 This is so even if the person did not commit, and was not involved in, the contravention.